Washington Cucurto

-Santiago Vega (born in 1973 in Quilmes, Provincia de Buenos Aires), better known as Washington Cucurto, is an Argentinian writer of fiction, prose and poetry.
+Santiago Vega (born in 1973 in Quilmes), better known as Washington Cucurto, is an Argentinian writer of fiction, prose and poetry.
 He is the self-proclaimed creator of realismo atolondrado ('headlong realism').
 His writing shares tendencies of American authors like Charles Bukowski, William S. Burroughs and Henry Miller.
 Because of his subject matter and style, he is a cult author, especially among young readers.
 His work deals with negritude, poverty, homosexuality, and other fringe cultures.
 In 2002 he founded Eloísa Cartonera, an extremely successful non-profit publishing house specializing in handmade and affordable books from recycled materials.